 According to Eli Lehrer, vice president of consumer think tank The Heartland Institute, insurers almost never pay out more than $100 per incident; $50 is more common.
 Moreover, insurers typically cap the number of times you can use roadside assistance at two or three in a given year.

 In most cases, consumers can upgrade a roadside assistance plan for more comprehensive coverage if desired.
 For example, Nationwide offers a Roadside Assistance Plus upgrade.
 The upgrade provides all of the services of its basic plan, along with towing up to 100 miles, and expense reimbursement up to $500 for alternate transportation, lodging and meals when a driver is stranded 100 miles from home.

-Some companies will cover the cost of roadside assistance directly, while others require that customers pay for services out of pocket and then be reimbursed.
+Some companies will cover the cost of roadside assistance directly, such as fuel delivery, while other plans require that customers or a member pay for services out of pocket and then be reimbursed.

 “This can be a crucial consideration if you're stuck on the side of the road and you're short on cash or only have a low-limit debit card,” Stahl says.

 On the whole, Lehrer says, the best option is to find a plan that provides roadside services directly through an insurance company’s emergency call center, since most contractors that insurers use change or negotiate rates that are lower than you'll get on your own.